CrystalFerrai/Ue4Export/readme.md

 MyGame/Content/BP/SomeSystem/SomeBP
 ```

 By default, assets are exported as Json.
 You can choose to export raw assets (.uasset files) instead by placing a `[Raw]` header above a list of assets.
-You can switch back to Json using a `[Json]` header or export as both using `[Raw,Json]`.
-You can also leave comments by starting a line with `#`.
+You can switch back to Json using a `[Json]`.
+Using `[Texture]` will export all texture from an asset.
+You can also combine multiple export types by comma separating them, such as `[Raw,Texture].

+Lines that start with `#` are comments which are ignored by the program.

 Asset paths in the asset list file also have basic wildcard support.
 A `?` can represent any single character in the path and a `*` can represent 0 or more characters.